robotframework/robotframework/doc/releasenotes/rf-3.0.2.rst

       - enhancement
       - high
       - Add `get_keyword_tags` to dynamic library API and remote interface
-    * - `#2542`_
-      - enhancement
-      - high
-      - Provide source distribution as a zip package in addition to tar.gz
     * - `#2532`_
       - bug
       - medium